Understanding Diabetes Heart Disease in Women: Risks, Symptoms, and Management Tips

 Hormones play a big role.
 After menopause, women’s estrogen levels drop.
 This change can increase heart disease risk.
 Lack of estrogen may lead to harder arteries, making them more prone to blockages.
 Plus, women often experience symptoms differently.
 Fatigue, breathlessness, and stomach pain sometimes signal trouble, while chest pain may not.

-Related articles you may like: Essential Women's Heart Screening Tests: Your Guide to Heart Health and Happiness
+Related articles you may like: Essential Guide to Cervical Cancer Treatment: Navigating Options for Your Health

 Lifestyle Choices